 The Annuitant is the individual whose life determines the amount and duration of income payments (other than under Income Plans with guaranteed payments for a specified period).
-The Contract requires that there be an Annuitant at all times during the Accumulation Phase and on the Payout Start Date.
+You initially designate an Annuitant in your application.
+The Contract Owner (youngest Contract Owner if there is more than one) will be the Annuitant unless you name a different Annuitant.
 The Annuitant must be a living person.